 If you prefer to do your cardio first thing in the morning before breakfast that’s perfectly fine, but it is certainly not essential for fat loss.
 You can do it in the afternoon, or late evening.
 Once again the most important ingredient for fat loss is expending more calories than you consume.

-The research has been done and this supplement is without doubt nothing but unsubstantiated hype.
+Research shows this supplement is without doubt nothing but unsubstantiated hype.
 Carnitine won’t help you lose fat and even in suggested doses can have some seriously unpleasant gastrointestinal side effects.
 Nothing can replace good nutrition and physical activity when it comes to weight loss.

 The best fat loss diet is one that you can stick to which provides all the macronutrients and micronutrients to stay healthy.
 Most dieters quickly find that all or nothing fad diets don’t work for long term fat loss.
 There have been hundreds of diets thrown around for decades.
 If there was one that actually worked; there wouldn’t have been a need for anymore to be invented.
 Think about it!
 Try to eat smaller portions several times per day instead of 3 big meals and increase your physical activity when aiming for fat loss.

 There is no such thing as “toning muscles,” they can only be built or maintained, the term toned is simply used as a description.
 Different weight programs aim for different goals – only a professional trainer will know how to format a program when it comes to sets/reps etc. If you can lift a weight for more than 15 repetitions with ease it’s time to increase the weight.

-Not many supplements are backed by strong scientific research, but creatine has been proven to significantly increase muscle strength and shorten between set recoveries.
+Not many supplements are backed by strong scientific research, but creatine has been proven to significantly increase muscle strength and shorten the time between set and workout recoveries.
 It has also been shown to be perfectly safe for both of those purposes without any significant health consequences.

 Summing It All Up

 Well there we have it, the Top 20 Health and Fitness Myths.